Srinugondi7/Twitter/README.md

-# Twitter-Python
+# Twitter_Tweepy

    #Getting started To collect data you need a Twitter account and a Twitter application.
 Assuming you already have a Twitter account use the following instructions to create a Twitter application

 ##Twitter application